Welcome back! This lesson begins a new chapter in our journey together, as we begin work on the machine project.

 We’ll get started on these tasks in this lesson and continue in the next.

 Before you can start the machine project, you need to install some software onto your development machine.
 These instructions should help with that.
-Return here when you're all set up.
+Return here when you’re done.

 If you don’t already have a GitHub account, start here to create one.